RABBI DR. MARGARET JACOBI

 I have been the rabbi of Birmingham Progressive Synagogue since 1994.
 I grew up in a Liberal Jewish family, and was an active member of ULPSNYC (now LJY-Netzer).
 I studied medicine at Birmingham University and then started a career in medical research, gaining a PhD in physiology and working for two years in St. Louis Missouri, USA.
 Whilst in St. Louis, I decided to embark on my long-held aim of studying for the Rabbinate.
 My studies included two years at the Reconstructionist Rabbinical College in Philadelphia and before completing my studies at Leo Baeck College.

 I enjoy the diverse challenges and opportunities which congregational work offers, especially in a multi-cultural city like Birmingham.
-I enjoy working with all age groups, from toddlers, who are especially welcomed to the Synagogue's Shabbat programmes, to the oldest members.
+I enjoy working with all age groups, from toddlers to the oldest members, and teach our teenagers for Kabbalat Torah.
 I share with the Synagogue an ethos of welcoming anyone who wishes to identify with or explore their interest in Judaism.
+I also value the opportunities for interfaith dialogue which Birmingham offers.

 I have maintained my interest in medicine and have published papers on Jewish medical ethics, most recently 'The Challenge of Genetic Research' in 'Aspects of Liberal Jewish Thought'.
-I am now working for a PhD on last chapter of Talmud Sanhedrin, about the world to come.
+I have completed a PhD on the last chapter of Talmud Sanhedrin, about the world to come.
 I am also the honorary Progressive Jewish Chaplain at Birmingham University and a member of the Faith Leaders' Group which builds links between the different faiths in Birmingham.